Final-Project-Freshman/About/README.md

 # About
-Information about our Project

-One-line Description: Extracts vendor name and vendor type from bank transaction memos.
+Extracts vendor name and vendor type from bank transaction memos.
 Focused on vendors from Bay Area, New York, and Boston.
 Made in collaboration with www.pilot.com.

-F1-score of 89% | Trusted by product specialists | Efficient workflow (no back-checking)
+*F1-score of 89% | Trusted by product specialists | Efficient workflow (no back-checking)*

 ![Final Design](FinalDesign.PNG)